jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-Symbol text code allows various representations of __Selection__ execution control, but the notation above uses each clause’s distinctive name.
+Symbol text code allows various representations of __Selection__ execution flow, but the notation above uses each clause’s distinctive name.
 An alternate notation might be as follows:

 ```vb
 Select X – 2 >